vivek65666/FUTURE_PE_01/outputs/homepage.md

 ### Subheadline

-Thoughtful hair, colour, texture, and beauty services in the heart of Bangalore, with a focus on clear consultations and personalized care.
+Explore hair, colour, texture, and beauty services in Bengaluru, with options designed around your individual needs and preferences.

 ### Primary CTA